Specification of MiniDemographicABM.jl: A simplified agent-based demographic model of the UK: The model

-The (initial) population and houses distribution within UK towns are approximated by am ad-hoc pre-given UK population density map.
+The (initial) population and houses distribution within UK towns are approximated by an ad-hoc pre-given UK population density map.
 The map is projected as a rectangular matrix

-It can be observed for instance that \begin{itemize} \item cells with density $0$ (i.e.\ realistically, with very low-population density) don't correspond to inhabited towns \item the towns in UK are merged into 48 towns \item e.g. the center of the capital London spans the cells $(10,6), (10,7), (11,6)$ and $ (11,7)$ \end{itemize} \begin{enumerate}[label=\textbf{S. \arabic*}] \setItemnumber{12} \item if an empty house $h$ is demanded in a particular town $w \in W$, an empty house is randomly selected from the set of existing houses $W_w$ in that town.
-If no empty house exists, a new empty house is established in conformance with assumption \ref{ass:space:housingUniformLocations} \item if an empty house $h$ is demanded in an arbitrary town, a town is selected via a random weighted selection:
+It can be observed for instance that \begin{itemize} \item cells with density $0$ (i.e.\ realistically, with very low-population density) don't correspond to inhabited towns \item the towns in UK are merged into 48 towns \item e.g. the center of the capital London spans the cells $(10,6), (10,7), (11,6)$ and $ (11,7)$ \end{itemize}